 Every Writer Needs a Tribe (Have You Found Yours?)

-Chances are, if you’re a writer, you can resonate with one of the above worldviews.
+Maybe they all are.
+Chances are, if you’re a writer, you can resonate with one of the above world views.
 You’re likely frustrated or tired or maybe even hopeful of this idea of building a tribe.
-And I want to help clear some things up for you…
+And I want to clear something up: You already have a tribe.

 Let’s ditch the jargon and just speak in plain English for a second.
-A tribe isn’t a fan club or mega, super platform; it’s just a group of people who care about something.
+A tribe isn’t a fan club.
+It’s a group of people who care about something.
 And we all belong to a few of those, don’t we?

 In a world where connection is now easy and free, it’s not a matter of if the tribe will form, but when.
 And the real question is this: Will you be brave enough to lead?

 It’s not what you think

 Maybe you’ve had this idea all wrong.
 Leading a tribe has nothing to do with being a celebrity or rock star or anything like that.
 It’s about digging deep into your craft and finding a way to help people.